lanl/LaGriT/docs/pages/docs/commands/RADAPT.md

   line, **esug** will attempt to adapt the grid to an *adaption function* defined by the user-supplied subroutine **`fadpt`**.
 <br>

-Ahmed Khamayseh and Andrew Kuprat, "Anisotropic Smoothing and Solution Adaption for Unstructured Grids", Int.
+*Ref.: Ahmed Khamayseh and Andrew Kuprat, "Anisotropic Smoothing and Solution Adaption for Unstructured Grids", Int.
 J. Num.
 Meth.
-Eng., Vol. 39, pp. 3163-3174 (1996)
+Eng., Vol. 39, pp. 3163-3174 (1996)*

   2. **`mega`** Minimum Error Gradient Adaption.
 For adaptive smoothing purposes, **mega** can only be used on 3D meshes, and only